GSA-TTS/identity-handbook/_articles/statuspage-process.md

 ### Scheduling Maintenance

-Whenever possible 14 calendar days of advanced notice should be provided prior to maintenance.
+14 calendar days of advanced notice should be provided prior to maintenance.
 Work with the Partnerships team to ensure additional partner communication if maintenance must be performed with less than 14 days notice.